jasmineelkins/forget-me-not/README.md

 - Footer with my info **need to fix styling**
 - also save alt text when grabbing image urls (edit db schema)
 - Add 'link to download extension' on Home page
+- Rewrite fetch calls as async/await

 STRETCH GOALS:

 - _DONE_ User can log in directly through extension popup
 - _DONE_ User can save title, source, URL of any website
-- Write scrapers for other websites besides Medium...
+- Write scrapers for other websites besides Medium:
+- _DONE_ New Yorker
+- New York Times
+- Slashdot
 - New User can sign up directly through extension popup
 - User can select 'receive email newsletter' - backend boolean updates to true
 - User receives email Newsletter